captbaritone/jordaneldredge.com/nextjs/_posts/2013-05-26-papagenos-glockenspiel-kulele-ukulele-ringtone.md

 Jordan Eldredge as Papageno in SFSU's 2005 Magic Flute - Photo credit Isaac Benelli

-Chelsea is out of town again, and the <a href="/blog/the-surprise-slide-ukulele-micro-song/">previous</a> <a href="/blog/electric-ukulele-ring-tone-for-chelsea/">ringtones</a> I recorded for her are probably starting to get on her nerves, so I spent yesterday and today recording her a new one.
-This one is an electric ukulele/bass arrangement of the glockenspiel music Papageno plays to protect himself, and Pamina, from Monostatos in Mozart's <em><a href="http://en.wikipedia.org/wiki/The_Magic_Flute">Die Zauberflöte</a> </em>(<em>The Magic Flute</em>).
+Chelsea is out of town again, and the [previous](/blog/the-surprise-slide-ukulele-micro-song/) [ringtones](/blog/electric-ukulele-ring-tone-for-chelsea/) I recorded for her are probably starting to get on her nerves, so I spent yesterday and today recording her a new one.
+This one is an electric ukulele/bass arrangement of the glockenspiel music Papageno plays to protect himself, and Pamina, from Monostatos in Mozart's <em>[Die Zauberflöte](http://en.wikipedia.org/wiki/The_Magic_Flute) </em>(<em>The Magic Flute</em>).

 The recording consists of four tracks with the melody trading off between the first two.
 The harmonics proved too hard for me to play in real time, so I recorded only a few measures at a time, and pasted them together in post production: